ruby-next/ruby-next/README.md

 If you're using [runtime mode](#runtime-usage) a long with `setup_gem_load_path` (e.g., in tests), the transpiled files are ignored (i.e., we do not modify `$LOAD_PATH`).

 \* Ruby Next avoids storing duplicates; instead, only the code for the earlier version is created and is assumed to be used with other versions.
 For example, if the transpiled code is the same for Ruby 2.5 and Ruby 2.6, only the `.rbnext/2.7/path/to/file.rb` is kept.
-That's why multiple entries are added to the `$LOAD_PATH` (`.rbnext/2.6` and `.rbnext/2.7` in the specified order for Ruby 2.5 and only `.rbnext/2.7` for Ruby 2.6).
+That's why multiple entries are added to the `$LOAD_PATH` (`.rbnext/2.6`, `.rbnext/2.7`, and `.rbnext/3.0` in the specified order for Ruby 2.5, and `.rbnext/2.7` and `.rbnext/3.0` for Ruby 2.6).

 ### Transpiled files vs. VCS vs. installing from source